 What is the due date for applications?

-In order to be considered for all university fellowships it is best to have all application materials received by December 15.
+In order to be considered for university fellowships all application materials should be received by December 15.
 To receive full consideration for departmental support via graduate teaching or research assistantships, all application materials should be received by February 15.
-We will continue to accept applications after February 15, although there is no guarantee that we will have positions available after this date, so it is best to apply as early as possible.
+We will continue to accept applications after February 15, although there is no guarantee that we will have positions available after this date.
+It is best to apply as early as possible.